ninyam/ninyam.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-In January 2025 I will join the [Department of Mathematics](https://math.sfsu.edu) at San Francisco State University as an Assistant Professor.
+In January 2025, I will join the [Department of Mathematics](https://math.sfsu.edu) at San Francisco State University as an Assistant Professor.
 I will be a member of the _Black and Latinx/e Student Success Cohort_.

-I was a William W. Elliot Assistant Research Professor at the Department of Mathematics at Duke University since January 2022.
+I was a William W. Elliot Assistant Research Professor at the Department of Mathematics at Duke University.
 My postdoctoral mentors were [Kirsten Wickelgren](https://services.math.duke.edu/~kgw/index.html) and [Veronica Ciocanel](https://services.math.duke.edu/~ciocanel/).

 I obtained my Ph.D. in the Department of Mathematics at the University of British Columbia (UBC) in August 2021.
 I worked under the supervision of [Ben Williams](https://personal.math.ubc.ca/~tbjw/) and [Alejandro Adem](https://personal.math.ubc.ca/~adem/).
 Before that, I completed my M.Sc. in Mathematics at the Universidad Nacional de Colombia in Medellín under the supervision of [José Manuel Gómez Guerra](https://sites.google.com/a/unal.edu.co/jmgomez0/english).
 I got my B.Sc. in Mathematics at the Universidad Nacional de Colombia in Manizales.
 More details on my academic background and activities are available on my cv.